HEnquist/audioadapter-rs/README.md

 and _sequential_ to _channel-major_ order.

 #### Abstracting the data layout
-This crate provedes a trait [traits::AudioBuffer] that provides simple methods for accessing the audio samples of a buffer.
+This crate provedes a trait [traits::Direct] that provides simple methods for accessing the audio samples of a buffer.
 It also provides wrappers for a number of common data structures used for storing audio data.